 Anthropic: Anthropic is a public benefit corporation; we do not know exactly how that matters.
 We don’t know what fiduciary duty it has to its investors.
 Its mission is to “responsibly develop and maintain advanced AI for the long-term benefit of humanity.”

-Anthropic’s Long-Term Benefit Trust is an independent7 body that will elect a majority of board members by 2027.
-The initial members of the Trust seem like good choices for AI safety.
+Anthropic’s Long-Term Benefit Trust is an independent7 body that can elect a majority of board members.
+The initial members of the Trust seemed like good choices for AI safety, but the two AI safety experts left due to conflicts of interest and haven’t been replaced.
 The Trust’s power is limited: its only formal power is electing board members, which occurs insufficiently frequently to exert much control, and investors can remove that power.
 Important aspects of the trust are opaque: what determines the number of board members it can elect, the “process for amendment,” and the “series of ‘failsafe’ provisions that allow changes to the Trust and its powers without the consent of the Trustees”.
 But the Trust seems better than nothing.

 The board and LTBT receive regular updates on dangerous capability evaluations and implementation of safety measures, and changes to Anthropic’s Responsible Scaling Policy require approval from the board in consultation with the LTBT.